prymitive/bootstrap-breadcrumbs/docs/index.rst

         {% render_breadcrumbs %}
     {% endblock %}

-Starting with 0.5.0 it's possible to use custom template to integrate breadcrumbs with frameworks other than Bootstrap.
+Starting with 0.5.0 it's possible to use a custom template to integrate breadcrumbs with frameworks other than Bootstrap.

 Example::